 CENTRAL NORMAL COLLEGE

 Hendricks County is now available.
 It is part of the "Images of America" series by Arcadia Publisher.
 Gail Tharp and Phyllis Parsons co-authored the book and features over 200 pictures from throughout the county.
-Recently Plainfield was released by Reann Poray.
-Danville is authored by Jeff Baldwin.
-Books are availble at the Hendricks County Museum, Danville Library (Indiana Room), Mayberry Restaurant, Barnes and Noble Bookstores and on-line.
+Plainfield by Reann Poray and Danville by Jeff Baldwin are availble at the Hendricks County Museum, Danville Library (Indiana Room), Mayberry Restaurant, Barnes and Noble Bookstores and on-line.
 The price at the museum and library for any of the three books is $23.